Mumbai: Posh salon in Lower Parel gives patron an ear-cut

-A businessman's routine haircut ended in a hospital visit after a hairstylist from a Lower Parel salon sliced a part of his ear during the session; while the CEO of the company has apologised, the man and his wife are contemplating taking legal action
+A businessman's routine haircut ended in a hospital visit after a hairstylist from a Lower Parel salon sliced a part of his ear during the session; victim is considering taking legal action

 When Nitin Kagzi, a businessman from Peddar Road, made his way to a branded salon in Lower Parel for a routine haircut, he had certainly not imagined having a part of his ear cut off.
 A senior hairstylist from the salon allegedly sliced off a part of Kagzi's ear while cutting his hair.
 While the stylist's services have been terminated, Kagzi and his wife are considering taking a legal recourse.